 I took a lot of photos in this area while I was camping here and one of them had a white "spot", might be an elf?

-At Mývatnsstofa Information Centre, which is run by the Environmental Agency, you can get all the information you need on the Mývatn area, given that you need more information after reading my 5-part travel-blog on this area ;)
+At Mývatnsstofa Information Centre, which is run by the Environmental Agency, you can get all the information you need about the Mývatn area, given that you need more information after reading my 5-part travel-blog about this area ;)

 Here you will also be able to visit a small geology exhibition.